Why Does the Delicate Touch of Divine Jasmine Feel Like a Whisper from the Heart of Nature? (2025)

 • 30 ml jojoba or fractionated coconut oil

-• 4 drops of chamomile essential oil
+• 3–4 drops chamomile essential oil

 Creating our own calming scents lets us bring the garden inside.
 These DIY jasmine projects answer Why Does the Delicate Touch of Divine Jasmine Feel Like a Whisper from the Heart of Nature? by letting us enjoy jasmine’s scent every night.